hwang2006/CUDA-Accelerated-Computing/README.md

 ## Overview

 This repository serves as a practical reference for developers, offering hands-on examples that span a wide range of CUDA programming concepts—from basic vector operations to advanced multi-GPU and multi-node computations.
-It's designed to help learners and practitioners understand and apply GPU acceleration in real-world scenarios.
+It's designed to help researchers and practitioners understand and apply GPU acceleration in real-world scenarios.

 ## Project Structure